SarderLab/kidney_hfm_eval/readme.md

 ### Overview

-`copy_detection.py` evaluates the **robustness and consistency** of foundation model (FM) embeddings when subjected to various image augmentations (e.g., geometric, color, noise, deformation).
+`copy_detection.py` evaluates the robustness and consistency of HFM embeddings when subjected to various image augmentations (e.g., geometric, color, noise, deformation).
-It does this by computing **Top-K retrieval accuracy** — i.e., whether each original image’s embedding correctly identifies its augmented counterpart among all others.
+It does this by computing Top-K retrieval accuracy — i.e., whether each original image’s embedding correctly identifies its augmented counterpart among all others.

-This task quantifies **representation stability** — a crucial property for models expected to produce invariant embeddings across domain shifts, stain variations, or transformations.
+This task quantifies representation stability — a crucial property for models expected to produce invariant embeddings across domain shifts, stain variations, or transformations.

 ---

 ### Folder Structure

-Your base directory should have **one subfolder per model**, each containing:
+Your base directory should have one subfolder per model, each containing:

 ```
 /path/to/Copy_detection/